damienmaier/fridGPT/backend/README.md

 To create a task, you create a subclass of this class and implement a method to convert some input to a prompt.
 Optionally, you also write a method to post process and/or validate the result received from GPT.
 An instance of your subclass can then be called like a normal function to perform the task.

-The class `ai.gpt.classifier.Classifier` is an abstract class used to build GPT assisted binary classifiers.
+The class `ai.gpt.classifier.Classifier` is a class used to build GPT assisted binary classifiers.

 We use it to perform input validation, including for checking if a name entered by the user is an acceptable ingredient name.

 ## Code documentation

 The modules, classes and methods are documented using docstrings.
-Don't forget to check the `__init__.py` at the root of each package, as it contains the documentation of the package.

 The tests are also useful for understanding how the classes and methods are used.